eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

 - indicate milestone duration as well as number of full-time employees working on each milestone.
 - **Deliverables 0a-0c are mandatory for all milestones**, and deliverable 0e at least for the last one.
 If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

-> :zap: If any of your deliverables is based on someone else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**

 ### Milestone Summary

-> Note: the numbers in the three lines below are examples.
-Please replace with your own calculations!
-Then delete this instruction line.
-> You **must** keep these three Milestone Summary lines below for your grant to be approved.
-The Total Cost should add up to the costs
-> of all of your Milestones.
-Please **DO NOT** remove the three lines below.
-If you do, your grant will be rejected or delayed while you fix it.
 - **Total Estimated Duration:** 6 months
 - **Full-Time Equivalent (FTE):** 6 FTE
 - **Total Costs:** 200,000 USD

-> - Full-Time Equivalent (FTE): This is the average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), example: 2 FTE or possibly 2.5 FTE as it is an average)
-> - Total Costs: This should be the requested amount in USD for the whole project (example 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#grant-levels) of funding requested.
-This and the costs for each milestone need to be provided in USD; if the grant is paid out in EOS, the amount will be calculated according to the exchange rate at the time of payment.

 ### Milestone 1 — Implement EOS Application